RCqaq/Nature/README.md

 # License #

 MIT License.
-See LICENSE for details.
+See LICENSE for detail.